 Types of Accras

 Most Caribbean countries have some type of accra in their cuisines, although the exact name can vary from one place to another.
 For example, Barbados is well known for its "fish cakes."
 Trinidad and Tobago's versions can also be made with shrimp or pigeon peas.
 Jamaica's version is called "stamp and go," and accras de morue is a salt cod version known in St. Martin.
 Martinique calls its accras de morue "marinades."

 The fritters are almost always made of a batter that includes the main ingredient in the recipe, whether it be salt fish, shrimp or something else.
 Fresh herbs and hot pepper are typically added, but this is where most similarities between accra variations end.
 Each country defines its accra by the amount of flour used in the batter if any at all, or by the addition of baking powder.

 Accras are sometimes called akaras, a name derived from Africa where it means "vegetable fritters."
-The original accra concept was most likely introduced by African slaves arriving in the Caribbean region.
+The original accra concept was most likely introduced by enslaved Africans arriving in the Caribbean region.